Last Updated: November 26, 2023

 Who Can Apply for PSAT?

-The PSAT test is generally taken by 10th or 11th graders who wish to eventually take the SAT examination.
-Though the exam can provide experience for SAT aspirants, it is mostly taken by students who wish to receive the National Merit Scholarship which is based on the marks one receives for the PSAT examination.
+The PSAT test is generally taken by 10th or 11th graders who wish to take the SAT examination eventually.
+Though the exam can provide experience for SAT aspirants, it is mainly taken by students who want to receive the National Merit Scholarship based on the marks they receive for the PSAT examination.

 Eligibility Requirements for PSAT